molpro/pymolpro/_sources/index.rst.txt

 and its status is available through the :py:attr:`pymolpro.project.Project.status` attribute.
 Additionally, the job launching request is ignored if the project has already run the job successfully using the same input; this introduces the convenience of being able to re-run an entire workflow, for example in a Jupyter notebook, without needless recomputation.

-Molpro produces an xml file that contains all the essential results, using the `molpro-output <https://www.molpro.net/schema/molpro-output>`_ schema.
+Molpro produces an xml file that contains all the essential results, marked up using the `molpro-output <https://www.molpro.net/schema/molpro-output>`_ schema.
 The pymolpro Project class contains functions that interpret that output, and at the lowest level this can be achieved through a suitable `XPath <https://www.w3.org/TR/1999/REC-xpath-19991116/>`_ search.
+For extracting calculated properties, including energies, convenience functions :py:meth:`pymolpro.project.Project.properties()`, :py:meth:`pymolpro.project.Project.energies()`, that wrap suitable XPath searches, are provided.
+These functions can return either a Python dictionary containing all information about the property, or just its value.
 The following is a simple example where a job is created, run and analysed.::